-- 5.1 The guide addresses landscape impacts and landscaping of development proposals. - 5.2 To give the guide more weight in the planning system, the guide has been consulted on and it is proposed that they are adopted by Full Authority. - 5.3 Having up to date guides like this will provide developers and landowners with useful guidance on what is deemed useful and acceptable in the Broads.
+- 5.1 The Guide addresses landscape impacts and landscaping of development proposals. - 5.2 To give the Guide more weight in the planning system, the guide has been the subject of consultation and it is proposed that it is adopted by the Full Authority. - 5.3 Having up to date Guides like this will provide developers and landowners with useful guidance on what is deemed useful and acceptable in the Broads.